QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 | Month 2  | 4 videos + 10 posts X,Instagram, TikTok, 1 music tracks + Advertising promotion        | 2,5b QUBIC    |
 | Month 3  | 4 videos + 10 posts X,Instagram, TikTok 1 clip + Advertising promotion|2,5b QUBIC     |

-### Total Output (3 Months)
+## Total Output (3 Months)
-## X, Instagram, TikTok, YouTube, Telegram, Spotify, Apple Music:
+### X, Instagram, TikTok, YouTube, Telegram, Spotify, Apple Music:

 - 12 informational videos about Qubic over 3 months
 - 30 lifestyle videos about the life of a teenage AI girl and her dreams and plans.
 Attention-grabbing and trending videos
 - 30 photos from the life of an AI girl
 - 1-2 music tracks posted on Spotify, Apple Music, and other platforms to increase reach to new audiences.
-- 1 music video posted on YouTube made using neural networks.
+- 1 music video posted on YouTube.

 ---
 # Problem